OrigoKO/UniversityOfHelsinki/Data analysis with Python/README.md

-This is a project work for the Univ. of Helsinki course "Data analysis with Python" I did in 2025.
+This is a project work for the University of Helsinki course "Data analysis with Python" I did in 2025.
 The project was a regression analysis for medical data.